spurnow/.github/profile/README.md

 ## Welcome to the world of Instagram & Whatsapp Automation 👋

-Hi, we're Spur, a lean company building on top of the WhatsApp API & Instagram API.
+Hi, we're Spur, a lean company building on top of the WhatsApp API & Instagram Comment plus DM API.

 Brands mainly use Spur for [lead generation](https://www.spurnow.com/blogs/whatsapp-lead-generation), [retention marketing](https://www.spurnow.com/blogs/retention-marketing-with-whatsapp) and much more.